aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

 ## Configuration Options

 - `createNamespace`: (boolean) If you want CDK to create the namespace for you.
 - `values`: Arbitrary values to pass to the chart.
-Refer to the cert-manager [Helm Chart documentation](https://artifacthub.io/packages/helm/fluxcd-community/flux2) for additional details.
+Refer to the FluxCD [Helm Chart documentation](https://artifacthub.io/packages/helm/fluxcd-community/flux2) for additional details.
 It also supports all standard helm configuration options ( for Eg: https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options).

 ## Validation